Lever House: Form

-A provision under the 1916 Zoning Resolution had allowed structures to rise without setbacks above a given level if all subsequent stories covered no more than 25 percent of the land lot.
-This theoretically allowed the construction of slab skyscrapers of unlimited height.
-In practice, Lever House was the city's first high-rise building to take advantage of this provision.
-Previous skyscrapers developed under this zoning code had contained setbacks as they rose.
+The building's form was influenced by the 1916 Zoning Resolution, which required buildings to feature setbacks at progressively higher levels if the floor plates covered more than 25% of the land lot.
+Conversely, buildings could rise without setbacks if their floor plates covered at most 25% of their site.
+This theoretically allowed the construction of slab-like high-rises of unlimited height; in practice, Lever House was the city's first high-rise building to take advantage of this provision.
+Previous skyscrapers developed under this zoning code had been developed with setbacks as they rose.
 If all stories had contained the same area as the land lot, Lever House would have been equivalent to an eight-story structure.
 While Rockefeller Center's buildings had somewhat similar slab-like designs, the vast majority of the city's previous skyscrapers had been designed to fill the maximum volume allowed under the 1916 Zoning Resolution.
+Because Lever House is shorter than many other New York City skyscrapers, historian Carol Herselle Krinsky wrote that the building "barely qualifies as a skyscraper".

 Facade

-About thirty percent of the ground story is enclosed within glass and marble walls.
-There are three revolving doors leading to the ground-story lobby, near the northern half of the lot.
-The elevators, as well as an auditorium and display area on the same floor, are within a black marble enclosure at the northwestern corner of the building.
-There is also a vehicular ramp to the basement garage, as well as a loading dock, from the western section of the 54th Street frontage, at the lot's northwestern corner.
+About 30% of the ground story is enclosed by glass and marble walls.
+Three revolving doors lead to a ground-level lobby near the northern half of the lot.
+The elevators and an auditorium and display area on the same floor are within a black marble enclosure at the northwestern corner of the building.
+At the lot's northwestern corner, a vehicular ramp from the western section of the 54th Street frontage leads to the basement garage and a loading dock.
 A white marble enclosure with stainless steel doors encloses an emergency exit stair at the southeastern corner of the ground floor.

-Above the ground floor, all facades contain a curtain wall with heat-absorbing glass panes as well as stainless steel.
-The curtain wall was fabricated and installed by General Bronze, which had then just completed the United Nations Secretariat Building curtain wall.
-Unlike at the Secretariat, where the narrower sides were faced in solid material, all sides of Lever House's slab are faced in glass.
-A small portion of the slab's western facade contains a service core with masonry cladding.
+Above the ground floor, all elevations of the facade contain a curtain wall with heat-absorbing glass panes and stainless steel.
+The curtain wall, the second to be installed in New York City after that of the United Nations Secretariat Building, was fabricated and installed by General Bronze, which had just completed the Secretariat Building's curtain wall.
+Unlike at the Secretariat, where the narrower elevations were faced in solid material, all elevations of Lever House are faced in glass.
+The curtain wall spans most of the facade but is interrupted at the building's northwestern corner, where there is a service core with masonry cladding.